dmarket7/portfolio-site/README.md

 # Portfolio Site

-Dario Mercado's portfolio website uses an HTML5up template.
+Portfolio website uses a modified HTML5up template.
 All photos are self taken.